moweiyang0214/security-management/CISSP_ch7 PKI and Cryptographic Applications.md

 DSS also specifies the encryption algorithms that can be used to support a digital signature infrastructure.
 There are three currently approved **standard encryption algorithms**:

-■✓ The Digital Signature Algorithm **(DSA)** as specified in FIPS 186-4.
+1. The Digital Signature Algorithm **(DSA)** as specified in FIPS 186-4.
 This algorithm is a variant of an algorithm developed by Dr. Taher Elgamal, the creator of the ElGamal asymmetric cryptosystem discussed earlier in this chapter.

-■✓ The Rivest–Shamir–Adleman **(RSA)** algorithm, as specified in ANSI X9.31.
+2. The Rivest–Shamir–Adleman **(RSA)** algorithm, as specified in ANSI X9.31.

-■✓ The Elliptic Curve DSA **(ECDSA)**, as specified in ANSI X9.62.
+3. The Elliptic Curve DSA **(ECDSA)**, as specified in ANSI X9.62.

+总结DSS的三大标准加密算法**standard encryption algorithms**

 | 算法      | 全称                        | 描述                                         |
 | --------- | --------------------------- | -------------------------------------------- |